CIT28/files/w12/ps3p1.md

 -   Then code the query and run the query to adddress this last requirement.
     -   If you need to reset the database, no worries, just commit with message:
         - **COMMIT MESSAGE - "num of reset of db"**
             - Here num of rest is the number second, or third (etc) time you needed to reset the database.
 -   If you needed to change your Plan from above then add to that content
 -   Once you feel you solved the problem, then update the hack.sql to output the following:
     - Copy all the queries in the hack.sql into a new file named backup.sql file.
     - Copy the pow1.txt to pow1bk.txt and delete the pow1.txt, you will create it in the next step.
     - Reset the database.
-    - Add a comment ```-- user_logs before``` to the hack.sql and then copy the query to output the data in the user_logs
+    - Add a comment ```-- user_logs before``` to the hack.sql and then on the next line copy the query to output the data in the user_logs
-    - Add a comment ```-- Step 1 ``` to the hack.sql and then copy the query you will run first
+    - Add a comment ```-- Step 1 ``` to the hack.sql and then on the next line copy the query you will run first
-    - Add a comment ```-- user_logs after s1``` to the hack.sql and then copy the query to output the data in the user_logs
+    - Add a comment ```-- user_logs after s1``` to the hack.sql and then on the next line copy the query to output the data in the user_logs
-    - Add a comment ```-- Step 2 ``` to the hack.sql and then copy the query you will run second
+    - Add a comment ```-- Step 2 ``` to the hack.sql and then on the next line copy the query you will run second
-    - Add a comment ```-- user_logs after s2``` to the hack.sql and then copy the query to output the data in the user_log
+    - Add a comment ```-- user_logs after s2``` to the hack.sql and then on the next line copy the query to output the data in the user_log
-    - Add a comment ```-- Step 3 ``` to the hack.sql and then copy the query you will run second
+    - Add a comment ```-- Step 3 ``` to the hack.sql and then on the next line copy the query you will run second
-    - Add a comment ```-- user_logs after s3``` to the hack.sql and then copy the query to output the data in the user_log
+    - Add a comment ```-- user_logs after s3``` to the hack.sql and then on the next line copy the query to output the data in the user_log
-    - Add a comment ```-- user table after``` to the hack.sql and then copy the or write the code to output the user table data
+    - Add a comment ```-- user table after``` to the hack.sql and then on the next line copy the or write the code to output the user table data
-    - Once you have this successfully creating the otuput, then reset db, run the hack.sql and this time output it to the pow1.txt.
+    - Once you have this successfully creating the output to meet the requirements, then reset db, run the hack.sql and this time output it to the pow1.txt.
 - **COMMIT MESSAGE - "hacking done"**